adamsilver/fdpb/checkout.md

 Could we put a checkbox USE THIS FOR BILLING ON DELIVERY ADDRESS - probably not its a distraction at the wrong time.

 Can always use a smart default, so default it to checked on the payment page.

-## Payment card choose automatic js enhancemen

-Do I really advocate this?
-Probably not.
-Remember it's about fast pages.
-More code more problems.

 ## Smart defaults